 Ethics Untangled

-33. Is Internet Access a Human Right?
+33. Is Internet access a human right?
 With Merten Reglitz

 When I was doing my undergraduate degree back in the 90s, the Internet was a bit of a novelty.
 It was fun to play with, and you could see theoretically how it was probably going to be quite important.
 I'm not sure I would have predicted how completely it now pervades every area of human life, though: work, civil society, leisure and social interactions.
 There's still, however, a significant digital divide.
 Not everyone has easy access, or any access to the internet, and its systemic importance in all of these areas means this is more of a disadvantage than it's ever been.